IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 ![create api](https://cloud.githubusercontent.com/assets/6102639/12252754/251cd1f0-b92e-11e5-8f8f-469cfc2a0103.png)

+This time the URL that has to be assigned to the project is `http://localhost:60136`.

 ## Configuring the API
 For this example, we'll create a very simple API based on ASP.NET Web API.
 To do so, install the following packages: